 What is lixisenatide, and how does it work?

-“What is lixisenatide, and how does it work?

 level of sugar (glucose) in the blood.
-It is used for the treatment type 2 diabetes and is similar to
+It is used for the treatment type 2 diabetes

 - Lixisenatide belongs in a class of drugs called incretin mimetics because these drugs mimic the effects of incretins.
 Incretins, such as human-glucagon-like peptide-1 (GLP-1), are hormones that are produced and released into the blood by the intestine in response to food.
 GLP-1 increases the secretion of insulin from the pancreas, slows absorption of glucose from the gut, and reduces the action of glucagon.
 (Glucagon is a hormone that increases glucose production by the liver.)
 All three of these actions reduce levels of glucose in the blood.
 In addition, GLP-1 reduces appetite.
 Lixisenatide is a synthetic (man-made) hormone that resembles and acts like GLP-1.
 In studies, lixisenatide treated patients achieved lower blood glucose levels and experienced weight loss.